PGBI/kong-dashboard/README.md

 **Kong dashboard** is a UI tool that will let you manage your Kong Gateway setup.

+## Compatibility

+Current version of Kong dashboard is compatible with Kong 0.6.x, 0.7.x and 0.8.x.
+It is not yet compatible with Kong 0.9.x

 ## Presentation

 Click thumbnails to enlarge.